tungwz/RF_LAI/README.md

 The Code for model training and producing data can be found in the model_code directory.

 The Code and data used to create figures in the manuscript are available at plot_Fig directory.
-Data descriptions can also be found in this directory
+Data descriptions can also be found in this directory.

 **Directory:**